Are yerba mate bombillas (straws) toxic?

 - Bottled yerba mate from the store should not be a concern, unless you heat it and drink it in a traditional vessel with a bombilla.

-For updates on this matter (as they come up!) please subscribe to my email list (it’s free!)
+For updates on this matter (as they come up!) please subscribe to my email list (it’s free!).

 Please let me know if you have any questions.
-I will do my best to answer any questions as they come in – but with recent traffic on the blog I have not been able to answer all questions in real time.
+I will do my best to answer any questions as they come in — but with recent traffic on the website, I have not been able to answer all questions in real time.

 Tamara Rubin